OpenNebula/docs/source/operation/network_management/vrouter.rst

 For each Virtual Network, the following options can be defined:

 * **Floating IP**.
 Only used in High Availability, explained bellow.

 * **Force IPv4**.
 You can force the IP assigned to the network interface.
 When the VR is not configured in High Availability, this will be the IP requested for the Virtual Machine appliance.

 * **Management interface**.
 If checked, this network interface will be a Virtual Router management interface.
-Traffic will not be forwarded.
+Traffic will not be forwarded to it.

-The Virtual Router needs a VM Template from which to create the VM containing the routing appliance.
-You should at least have the default one created following the instructions from "Virtual Router Appliance Images" section.

-In here you can also define a name for the VM, if it should be created on hold, and the number of instances.
-If more than one VM instance is required, they will work in High Availability mode (see bellow).

-Click the "create" button to finish.
+Once ready, click the "create" button to finish.
 OpenNebula will create the Virtual Router and the Virtual Machines automatically.

 |sunstone_create_vrouter|